MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 8. Provide your Hub admin credentials when prompted
 9. Go to **Surface Hub** > **Device management** > **Add or remove a provisioning package**, and then select **Add a package**
 10. Under **Select a package**, select the Teams_win32.ppkg provisioning package, and then restart your Surface Hub

-### Simplified management of Teams coming to Surface Hub

-When Teams Rooms for Surface Hub is publicly released later this year, admins can take advantage of the following solutions:

-- **Teams Admin Center.** Teams Admin Center provides a comprehensive self-management platform to monitor and manage the Teams Rooms experience on Teams devices.
-Teams Admin Center will be available to Microsoft Teams Rooms users at no additional cost.
-- **Microsoft Teams Rooms managed service.** The [Microsoft Teams Rooms managed service](/microsoftteams/rooms/microsoft-teams-rooms-premium) is a cloud-based IT management and monitoring service that keeps Microsoft Teams Rooms devices and their peripherals up to date and proactively monitored, supporting an environment optimized for a great user experience.